Running economy

 In distance running, an athlete may attempt to improve performance through training designed to improve running economy.
 Running economy has been found to be a good predictor of race performance; it has been found to be a stronger correlate of performance than maximal oxygen uptake (VO2 max) in trained runners with the same values.

 The idea of running economy is increasingly used to understand performance, as new technology can drastically lower running times over marathon distances, independently of physiology or even training.
-Factors affecting running economy include a runner’s biology, training regimens, equipment, and environment.
-The recent accomplishment of Eliud Kipchoge running a marathon in under two hours has enhanced interest in the subject.
+Factors affecting running economy include a runner's biology, training regimens, equipment, and environment.

 Measurement and values

 Measurement

 Running Economy is calculated by measuring VO₂ while running on a treadmill at various constant speeds for anywhere between three and fifteen minutes.
 VO₂ is the amount of oxygen consumed in milliliters over one minute and normalized by kilogram of body weight.
 To compare running economies between individuals, VO₂ is interpolated to common running velocities while also quantifying how much oxygen is needed to run one kilometer relative to body mass.
 A lower value of running economy demonstrates better running efficiency and provides a good predictor for race performance.
 A new method for measuring such concepts can be found with the help of the use of wireless foot-worn inertial sensors together with dedicated signal processing algorithms.